SonaliPatankar/C-_Assignment/README.md

 writer.h: Manages writing data to files.

 ## Directories
-inputfiles: Stores input files like .stl and .obj files.
-outputfiles: Stores output files such as .txt, .obj, and .stl files.
+**inputfiles**: Stores input files like .stl **outputfiles**: Stores output files such as .txt which contains coordinates for half setion view